MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-support-on-azure.md

 ---
 title: Java JDKs support for Azure development
-description: This article provides a clarification of support for developing for and running Java applications on Azure and Azure Stack. ms.date: 04/09/2019 ms.topic: conceptual ms.custom: seo-java-september2019, devx-track-java
+description: This article provides details of support for developing for or deploying Java applications to Azure and Azure Stack. ms.date: 04/09/2019 ms.topic: conceptual ms.custom: seo-java-september2019, devx-track-java